Acclime helps you set up, manage & advance your business in China and beyond.

-From the above formula, if an enterprise exports merchandises which enjoy higher VAT rebates, it will lead to a lower amount of Non-exempted and non-creditable VAT.
+From the above formula, if an enterprise exports merchandise which enjoys higher VAT rebates, it will lead to a lower amount of non-exempted and non-creditable VAT.
 This will result in a lower VAT payable.
-If the VAT payable is negative, this is a chance for applying for VAT refunds, subject to the applicable thresholds.
+If the VAT payable is negative, this is a chance to apply for VAT refunds, subject to the applicable thresholds.

 Our observation and suggestion

 The increase in VAT export refund rates would reduce the production costs of exported-oriented enterprises and strengthen their competitive capability.
 At the same time, enterprises should pay attention to their VAT compliance for the purposes of complying with the latest PRC tax regulations and fulfilling the requirements of PRC tax authorities.

 Enterprises should be diligent in presenting sufficient and valid documentation, such as export invoices, customs clearance records, foreign exchange receipts and verification/cancellation forms etc., to the PRC tax authorities so as to obtain VAT export refund.